 Removal from the Pepper Money and other lender panels: Why they do it and how to get reinstated

-• Your firm fails to meet the criteria to remain on the Pepper Money conveyancing panel
+• Missing deadline to reapply to remain on the Pepper Money convincing panel

-• Failure to reapply to be on the Pepper Money convincing panel
+• Your firm no longer meets the criteria to remain on the Pepper Money conveyancing panel

-• Persistent delays in post completion requirements set by Pepper Money
+• Recurring delays in post completion requirements set by Pepper Money

-• Is there a cost to revert back onto the Pepper Money conveyancing panel?
+• Please can you set out the application procedures to be reinstated onto the Pepper Money conveyancing panel?

-• Am I restricted as to the amount of times my firm can submit applications to be reinstated on the Pepper Money conveyancing panel?
+• Am I restricted as to the number of occasions my law firm can submit applications to get back on the Pepper Money conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Pepper Money panel reinstatement is to ensure that your firm is not removed off of the Pepper Money conveyancing panel in the first place.